The ULTIMATE Bruges One-Day Itinerary For First Timers

 Want to plan the perfect Bruges one-day itinerary?
 Read on below for a little inspiration!

-Bruges is one of the most popular cities to visit in mainland Europe and unsurprisingly, often gets referred to as one of the most beautiful cities on the continent, if not the world.
+Bruges is one of the most popular cities to visit in mainland Europe and, unsurprisingly, often gets referred to as one of the most beautiful cities on the continent, if not the world.

 With impressive Gothic Architecture, cobbled streets and modest canals weaving through the city, a one-day trip to Bruges will leave you feeling like you’ve been transported into a real-life fairy tale.